jeebs-habibs/coin-alert/coin-alert/README.md

 ## TODO
 - Store pool ids, recent signatures, and any other useful info in the database.
 It seems like blockchain is slower lol
+- Get data from Firestore for the token
+    If pool ids are available from DB, skip the step of fetching pool accounts If signature was already parsed, skip setting the price

+- Eventually add code to remove 'dead coins'.
+These are coins that haven't had activty for > 30 days?

 ## Getting Started